Home › Academics › Curriculum › Literacy Overview

 GDQ’s lower school literacy program focuses on meeting and enhancing the individual learning needs of each student.
 The program incorporates standards and curriculum from both Britain and the US.
 Curriculum maps, overviews and unit plans focus on whole class teaching elements while allowing for individualized student differentiation as the school’s student population is highly international.

-Curriculum for the K5 program takes a thematic approach and promotes growth in reading comprehension, writing, listening and speaking.
+Curriculum for the Pre 1st-5 program takes a thematic approach and promotes growth in reading comprehension, writing, listening and speaking.
 Skills and objectives are integrated across the subject disciplines.Reading and spelling are individualized to best meet student needs.
 Reading programs are based on DRA (Developmental Reading Assessment) for accuracy and comprehension, DIBELS fluency probes and guided reading books published by Heinemann Literacy Worlds and Comets.
 Supplemental leveled readers, both fiction and non-fiction, come from Reading A-Z. The Nelson spelling program supports individualize spelling.

-In kindergarten and grade 1, reading, spelling and handwriting are taught through the use of systematic programs that use multi-sensory and multiple intelligences approaches to learning.
+In Pre-1st and grade 1, reading, spelling and handwriting are taught through the use of systematic programs that use multi-sensory and multiple intelligences approaches to learning.
 The integration of phonics learning with reading, spelling and handwriting exposes students to the practical and real-life purpose for learning.
-The learning of and use of the basic high frequency words, including those that are not phonetic, are also integrated into the K1 program to ensure that students develop a solid base of English language acquisition skills for future learning.
+The learning of and use of the basic high frequency words, including those that are not phonetic, are also integrated into the Pre-1st/1 program to ensure that students develop a solid base of English language acquisition skills for future learning.
 Reading comprehension, oral language, grammar and writing skills are integrated and taught through the use of cross-curricular themes from science and social studies.

 Middle School Literacy Program